glburman/ListPagerRazorLibrary/README.md

 # ListPagerRazorLibrary

-This a set of Asp Net Core 3.0 View Components, Partial Views with related statics (css/js), styled with Bootstrap 4 and wrapped in a Razor Class Library.
-It provides UI, paging event triggering and related scripting and is agnostic about data source, sorting, etc.
+This a set of Asp Net Core 3.0 View Components, Partial Views and related statics (css/js), styled with Bootstrap 4 and wrapped in a Razor Class Library.
+It provides UI, paging event triggering and related paging-event scripting and is agnostic about data source, sorting, etc.

-See the **ListPagerExamples** project for working Ajax and non-Ajax usage.
+The Library uses vanilla javascript, e.g. no JQuery.

+See below for detailed description of library content and customization/override information.

 ## Setup

 To use ListPager in your Asp.Net Core (3.0 or later) Web project :

-- Add a reference to the **ListPagerRazorLibrary** project.
+- Add a reference to the **ListPagerRazorLibrary** project or DLL.
+   At this writing (10/2020) the library is **not available on NuGet**.
+   Download/ clone / fork the library and include it or it's DLL in your solution.

 - In the host project's **\_ViewImports.cshtml** add these lines: